ArjunSharda/Searchor/README.md

 --------------
 - **[ADDED]** Added comments to the init, for future references if anyone decides to propose a new engine.
 - **[ADDED]** Added eBay, AOL, Lyscos, G2, USPS, UPS, Yandex, FedEx, PyPi, Excite, Spotify, and Medium.
 - **[HACKTOBERFEST]** Hacktoberfest submissions will be counted for all releases October 1 - October 31, 2022.
 Feel free to contribute!
-Documentation changes are accepted aswell.
+Documentation changes are accepted as well.

 Migration